Find Trusted Heat Pump Repair Experts Near You

 Heat Pump Repair Glossary

 Understanding common heat pump terms can help you make informed decisions about repairs.
-Here's a glossary of essential terms::
+These definitions will be helpful:

 Heat Pump

-A heat pump is a single unit providing both heating and air conditioning.
+A heat pump is a versatile HVAC system providing both heating and air conditioning.
 It works by transferring heat between the indoor and outdoor air, rather than generating heat directly like a furnace.

 Air Handler

-The indoor unit of a heat pump system distributes conditioned air throughout your space.
+The air handler distributes conditioned air throughout your space.
 It contains the blower motor and other components.

 Compressor